bcmichael/RNMR-Docs/docs/command/full_command.md

 `WPPSB` writes a data byte from the pulse programmer spectrometer bus.
 The adr parameter specifies the address to write the byte to and may range from 0 to 255 inclusive.
 The data parameter specifies what value to write to the bus and may range from 0 to 255 inclusive.
 If adr or data is omitted RNMR will prompt for it with a default of 0.
+## WRF
+Set waveform reference values

+Category: Waveform

+Format: `WRF` chan ind val1 val2

+Defaults: 1 1 current current

+Prerequisites: Waveform generator implemented; Acquisition stopped (HALT); RNMRA only

+Description:
+`WRF` sets a wave form generator reference values.
+The chan and ind parameters are used to set which value on which channel to adjust.
+If either chan or ind are omitted RNMR will prompt for them with a default of 1.
+The parameters val1 and val2 are the reference values.
+If either val1 or val2 are omitted RNMR will prompt for them with the current value as a default.
 ## WRFEX
 Load waveform RF program